eversor1/credpile/README.md

 ### 2. How is credential rotation handled?
 Every credential in the store has a version number.
 Whenever you want to a credential to a new value, you have to do a `put` with a new credential version.
 For example, if you have `foo` version 1 in the database, then to update `foo`, you can put version 2.
 You can either specify the version manually (i.e. `credpile put foo bar -v 2`), or you can use the `-a` flag, which will attempt to autoincrement the version number (for example, `credpile put foo baz -a`).
 Whenever you do a `get` operation, credpile will fetch the most recent (highest version) version of that credential.
 So, to do credential rotation, simply put a new version of the credential, and clients fetching the credential will get the new version.

-### 3. How much do the AWS services needed to run credpile cost?
-tl;dr: If you are using less than 25 reads/sec and 25 writes per second on DDB today, it will cost ~$1/month to use credpile.

-The master key in KMS costs $1 per month.

-The credential store DDB table uses 1 provisioned read and 1 provisioned write throughput, along with a small amount of actual storage.
-This falls well below the free tier for DDB (25 reads and 25 writes per second).
-If you are already a heavy DDB user and exceed the free tier, the credential store table will cost about $0.53 per month (mostly from the write throughput).

-If you are using credpile heavily and need to increase the provisioned reads/writes, you may incur additional charges.
-You can estimate your bill using the AWS Simple Monthly Calculator (http://calculator.s3.amazonaws.com/index.html#s=DYNAMODB).

-### 4. Why DynamoDB for the credential store?
-Why not S3?
-DDB fits the application really well.
-Having very low latency fetches are really nice if credpile is in the critical path of spinning up an application.
-Being able to turn throughput up or down based on load and requirements are also great things to have in a config management tool.
-Also, as credpile gets into more complex credential management functions, the query capabilities of DDB get super handy.

-That said, S3 support may happen someday.

-### 5. Where can I learn more about use cases and context for something like credpile?
-Check out this blog post: http://blog.fugue.it/2015-04-21-aws-kms-secrets.html